Derrick Pumaren: Tanduay and FedEx (2001–2003)

 He coached the Tanduay Rhum Masters on its last season in the league.
-When Lina acquired the team, Pumaren and some players are carried over to the FedEx team.
+When Bert Lina acquired the team, Pumaren and some players are carried over to the FedEx Express.
 In 2003, he was sacked and replaced by Bonnie Garcia.

 Consultant for UE (2004–2008)

 When his brother Dindo Pumaren was hired as head coach of UE Red Warriors, Pumaren was hired as team consultant.
 He helped the team to reach Final Four in 2004, 2005, 2006, and 2008.
-He also helped the team to got a 14-0 elimination sweep that gave them to chance to skip the Final Four and advance to the Finals in 2007, but got swept by the returning De La Salle Green Archers (who were suspended the previous year) in the finals led by their brother Franz Pumaren.
+He also helped the team to get a 14-0 elimination sweep that gave them to chance to skip the Final Four and advance to the finals in 2007, but got swept by the returning De La Salle Green Archers (who were suspended the previous year) in the finals led by their brother Franz Pumaren.

 Talk 'N Text (2006–2008)

-Pumaren was hired by Talk 'N Text Phone Pals in 2006 and led his team to 2007 PBA Fiesta Conference Finals, but lost to Alaska Aces led by Willie Miller.
+Pumaren was hired by Talk 'N Text Phone Pals in 2005–06 season as their consultant, but later became head coach in 2006 Philippine Cup.
+He led his team to 2007 PBA Fiesta Conference finals, but lost to Alaska Aces led by ex Phone Pals Willie Miller.
 But after the finals appearance, they suffered some losses led to rumors of team management firing him and his staff, but after a meeting with the players, it was decided to defer the decision until after the next tournament, the 2008 PBA Fiesta Conference.
 He was later replaced by Chot Reyes.